rsr-at-mindtwin/wisdom/README.md

 16. No action, however innocuous or inconsequential, will not cause a set of crazies to emerge with conspiracy theories.
 17. The most cost-effective and least-effort-intensive way to prove merit is by leaving.
 Employers have trouble re-evaluating people, especially individual contributors, but exiting to somewhere better means that either they re-evaluate you, or they don't, but it no longer matters.
 18. Never, ever rely on an addict.
-19. All sentences, in all languages, end in the phrase "for now."
+19. All sentences, in all languages, implicitly end in the phrase "for now."

 Adjacent: